 Whenever I get asked about my time in Colombia this always seems to be the most commonly asked question; and from the media coverage that the country receives in the West I can kind of see why.
 The fact is though, I take great pleasure in answering this question because it gives me the opportunity to break the outdated stereotypes of Colombia and tell people how incredible the place is.

 Thinking about it, if Colombia’s Tourist board gave commission I’d be doing quite nicely.
 I’ve lost count of the number of friends who have visited in the last 3 years.
 In fact, my parents are planning their third trip out in just as many years.

 Granted, there are areas of Colombian cities where, as a foreigner, you wouldn’t go.
 But that’s a principle that can be applied to every single city around the world, right?
 Simple common sense goes along way.
 I have felt more unsafe walking around the streets of London at night than I did In Bogotá.

 I know a lot of parents will be reading this, so to them I’d say that Colombia has completely turn itself around in the last 20 years and is not deserved of the reputation and stigma that people associate with it just because of its chequered past.
 My family too were initially wary of me going to live there but once they visited, their concerns quickly evaporated.
 My mum caught the Colombia bug particularly badly as she is now dances salsa 3 times a week and is learning Spanish.

-To the potential interns reading this I assume you’ve already heard about the great things Colombia has to offer as you’re considering doing and Internship there so to you, all I’ll say is that these things are true so back yourself and just jump in!
+To the potential interns reading this I assume you’ve already heard about the great things Colombia has to offer as you’re considering doing an internship there so to you, all I’ll say is that these things are true so back yourself and just jump in!